2021 Costs for Home Renovation in Chicago

 (Above) Remodel by Sweeten general contractor Christina.
 Photo: Chicago Home Photos

-The budgeting step can be nerve-wracking for first-time Chicago renovators.
+Figuring out the cost of renovating a house can be nerve-wracking for first-time Chicago renovators.
 You’ve finally moved on from daydreaming to starting a remodel of your home.
 Start by gathering some basic details: know what you can actually afford, and plan to add a small reserve on top of that.
 The materials you want to use also factor in, as well as how much work will be done.
 Plus, everything that isn’t visible—the infrastructure—will impact your costs.
 This can be a lot to keep track of, especially if this is your first time renovating.

 Fortunately, Sweeten has done some of the legwork in this guide to Chicago remodeling costs.
 This guide focuses on some of the major remodeling categories: whole house remodels, kitchen, bath, additions—as well as permits.
 You can use these details to create an accurate budget for a Chicago-area renovation.